 - 6. High Impact Project Reserve.
 Seven percent (7%) of the State housing per-capita Credit will be reserved to fund a project which has "high impact" characteristics.
-A High Impact Project must meet at least three of the criteria described below: - Has a clear, proximate link to area job growth, or employers, or a major employment center, including financial or other support - Is a key component of larger redevelopment plan and is identified as such in a letter from the local municipality - Is located in an area with few affordable housing options, or will otherwise have an immediate high impact for potential residents - Will exceed the minimum required participation for the Emerging Business and Workforce Development Program for the property's location.
-Applicants should identify the targeted Emerging Business and Workforce Development Program plan in their HIPR summary
+A High Impact Project must meet at least three of the criteria described below: - Has a clear, proximate link to either area job growth, employers, or a major employment center, including financial or other support - Is a key component of a larger redevelopment plan and is identified as such in a letter from the local municipality - Is located in an area with few affordable housing options, or will otherwise have an immediate high impact for potential residents - Will exceed the minimum required participation for the Emerging Business and Workforce Development Program for the property's location.
+Applicants should identify the targeted Emerging Business and Workforce Development Program plan in their HIPR summary above criteria.

-All Competitive Credit applicants may submit materials which supports how their project might meet the above High Impact criteria.
-An applicant must submit a separate letter to WHEDA, along with their LIHTC application, no more than two pages in length, describing the project's match to the above criteria.
 Such letter may reference websites for support.
 Such submittals may include up to three local support letters.

+All Competitive Credit applicants may submit materials which supports how their project might meet the above High Impact criteria.
+An applicant must submit a separate letter to WHEDA, along with their LIHTC application, no more than two pages in length, describing the project's match to the